-NETWORKING FOR END USERS EE254
+EE254 NETWORKING FOR END USERS

 This course is intended for those who need to install, configure, troubleshoot, repair computers or instrumentation to connect to the local area network in the workplace.
+After completing this course, you will have a working knowledge of routing, switching, network applications and protocols.
 Connections to wired 802.3 and wireless 802.11 networks will be discussed.
+This course is the first Cisco course that leads toward earning the CCENT certificate.
 (Offered in the spring)